hartwigmedical/platinum/README.md

 cpct12345678-5qb2s   1/1     Running   0          172m
 ```

+If your cluster is a shared one there may be pods from other jobs listed, in that case use `kubectl get pods | grep ...`.

-To check the logs of an individual pipeline use the platinum logs command.
+To check the logs of an individual pipeline use the `platinum logs` command.

 ```shell script
 Pauls-MacBook-Pro:platinum pwolfe$ ./platinum logs cpct12345678-5qb2s